eraserhd/parinfer-rust/README.md

 # parinfer-rust

+Infer parentheses for Clojure, Lisp and Scheme.

 https://github.com/eraserhd/parinfer-rust

-A full-featured, super snappy port of [Shaun Lebron's parinfer] to Rust.
+A full-featured, super fast implementation of [Shaun Lebron's parinfer].
 This repo comes with Vim plugin files that work with Vim8 and Neovim.
 The Rust library can be called from other editors that can load dynamic libraries.